top of page

 Athlete Stadiometer

-It is well known that individuals with longer arms tend to have the advantage when executing athletic moves.
-Longer wingspan makes the athlete "play taller" than their actual height.
+Individuals with longer arms tend to have the advantage when executing athletic moves.
+A longer wingspan makes the athlete "play taller" than their actual height.

 There has long been established a need to accurately measure the wingspan of an athlete or any person involved in physical activity.
 It may also be assessed as part of a routine health check.